 Rest assured, you can obtain justice and compensation for your pedestrian accident injuries no matter what your immigration status is.

 What if I Can’t Afford to Hire a Riverside Pedestrian Accident Lawyer?

 Not hiring a Riverside pedestrian accident lawyer can end up costing you.
 Contrary to what insurance company commercials would have you believe they are not there to help you.
 They are a business.
 Insurance adjusters are trained to close claims quickly for the least amount possible no matter the extent of your injuries.

-And if you think you can’t afford to hire an attorney, nothing could be further from the truth.
-At The Dominguez Firm we work on a contingency basis.
+And if you think you can’t afford to hire a pedestrian accident attorney, nothing could be further from the truth.
+At The Dominguez Firm, we work on a contingency basis.
 That means we collect a percentage of your final verdict or settlement at the end of your case.
-You don’t have to worry about up front fees or hidden costs.
+You don’t have to worry about upfront fees or hidden costs.
 The percentage we collect will be clearly stated in the client representation agreement you sign with us when you become our client.
-That percentage is fixed and won’t go up no matter the amount of your final settlement or verdict.
+That percentage is fixed and won’t go up regardless of the amount of your final settlement or verdict.
 And in the unlikely event we aren’t able to obtain any compensation for you, you owe us nothing.
 In other words, you win, or you don’t pay!

 Most of us don’t negotiate settlements with insurance adjusters and lawyers.
 By going it alone you risk leaving thousands of dollars (or more) on the table.
 The Riverside pedestrian lawyers at The Dominguez Firm negotiate on behalf of injured clients every day.
 We’ll deal with the insurance companies and their lawyers while you concentrate on your getting better.